intershop/intershop-pwa/CONTRIBUTING.md

 We look forward for any kind of contribution.

+## Code of Conduct

+We have adopted the [Contributor Covenants](https://www.contributor-covenant.org/) Code of Conduct and we expect project participants to adhere to it.
+Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Non-Code Contributions

 You can contribute to the project without being a software developer.
 You can help by improving the documentation or analyzing the nature of an issue.